Belcarra/network-dext/README.md

 # network-dext

 This is a minimal DriverKit project that builds a NetworkingDriverKit extension that panics MacOS.

+See the *problemreports* directory for sample problemreports generated after system reboot.

+This is the Start() function.

 ```
 kern_return_t IMPL(Data, Start)
 {